beling/book-pl/src/ch10-00-generics.md

 solution makes our code clearer and lets us express the concept of finding the largest number in a list abstractly.

-In Listing 10-3, we extracted the code that finds the largest number into a function named `largest`.
-Unlike the code in Listing 10-1, which can find the largest number in only one particular list, this program can find the largest number in two different lists.
+In listing 10-3, we extracted the code that finds the largest number into a function named `largest`.
+Unlike the code in listing 10-1, which can find the largest number in only one particular list, this program can find the largest number in two different lists.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-03/src/main.rs:here}}